zytzagoo/smtp-validate-email/README.md

 (MAILHOG)                      Downloads platform-specific mailhog binary
 ```

 So, run `make install` to get started.
-Afterwards you should be able to run the tests.
+Afterwards you should be able to run the tests (`make test`).

 Tests are powered by `phpunit` and a local `./bin/mailhog` instance running on port 1025.
-If and SMTP server is unavailable, tests requiring it are marked as skipped.
+Tests requiring an SMTP server are marked as skipped (if/when the SMTP server is unavailable).

 Pull requests are welcome!

-In order to get your pull-request merged, please follow these simple rules:
+In order to get your pull request merged, please follow these simple rules:

 * all code submissions must pass cleanly (no errors) with `make test`
 * stick to existing code style (`phpcs` is used)